-IMSMA
+IMSMA (Information Management System for Mine Action)

-the Information Management System for Mine Action (IMSMA) This is the United Nation's preferred information system for the management of critical data in UN-supported field programmes.
-The Field Module (FM) provides for data collection, information analysis and project management.
-It is used by the staffs of MACs at national and regional level, and by the implementers of mine action projects - such as mine action organisations.
+Note: This is the United Nation's preferred information system for the management of critical data in UN-supported field programmes.
+IMSMA provides for data collection, data storage, reporting, information analysis and project management activities.
+It is used by the staff of MACs at national and regional level, however the system is also deployed in support of the implementers of mine action projects and demining organizations at all levels.